OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/sia/mktcap.md

 ---
 title: mktcap
-description: This is an documentation page for 'mktcap', a tool that sets market cap size to anything from Nano to Mega.
+description: "This is an documentation page for 'mktcap', a tool that sets market cap" size to anything from Nano to Mega.
 Find usage instructions, parameters, and more.
 keywords:
 - mktcap